scott2000/answerset/README.md

 2023-11-26:

-* Added configuration options in Anki Add-on config page.
+* Added configuration options in Anki add-on config page.
 * Comments are now disabled by default, but can be enabled in config.
 * Lenient validation can now be disabled in config.
 * Missing periods are now ignored by default, but this can be changed in config.